rayners/mt-plugin-id-shorts/README.md

    url.
 4. Get sent back to the entry or page's permalink.

+View ID Shorts Path and Click Count for Pages and Entries by enabling those columns in the Manage Entries and Manage Pages screens.

 ### Rewrites

 This plugin works best when you combine it with a tool like Apache's